On the Meaning of Urban Scaling: Results

 \subsubsection{Area-population relation}

-In this part we discuss the important case of the area–population relation.
+In this first part we discuss the important case of the area–population relation.
 Understanding how the built area $A$ increases with population $P$ is a crucial component for describing the spatial dynamics of cities.
 This specific urban scaling was discussed in many papers~\cite{rybski2017cities,stewart1947social,nordbeck1971allometric,batty2011defining,ortman2014prehistory,hamilton2007nonlinear,burger2022global}.
 Early results reported $\beta_T\approx 3/4$ \cite{stewart1947social}, and $\beta_T\approx 2/3$ \cite{nordbeck1971allometric}.
-In \cite{batty2011defining}, Batty and Ferguson collected the results of various papers and reported that mostly $\beta_T<1$ for this area-population relation (see Supp.
-Mat.).
+In \cite{batty2011defining}, Batty and Ferguson collected the results of various papers and reported that mostly $\beta_T<1$ for this area-population relation (see the SM for more details).
 In a recent study \cite{burger2022global}, it was reported that for half of the cities studies (18 out of 38 countries) the exponent is closer to $5/6$ while for the other the scaling is indistinguishable from linearity.

 In contrast with these studies, longitudinal measurements~\cite{marquis2025universal} were performed for the period 1800--2000 using the Angel \emph{et al.} dataset \cite{angel2012atlas}, and for the period 1985--2015 using the dataset \cite{wsfevo,worldpop}.
-In all the cases studied, the longitudinal behavior of cities can be described by a linear relation of the form (for large enough population)
+In all the cases studied, the longitudinal behavior of cities can be described by a linear relation of the form

 where $a_i(t)$ is the inverse density.
+Note that we have ignored a potential constant term which does not influence variations.
 Typical cases include strictly linear trajectories with $a_i=\text{const.}$, as well as piecewise linear behaviors in which $a_i$ takes two values ($a_i=a_1$ for $t<t^*$ and $a_i=a_2$ for $t>t^*$, usually with $a_2<a_1$, and where $t^*$ depends on the city).
 This observation indicates that urban expansion typically proceeds at approximately constant density.
 Typical linear relations are illustrated (a) yearly over 30 years in Fig.~\ref{fig:linear}a) and (b) sporadically over approximately 200 years in Fig.~\ref{fig:linear}b).
 Density-breaking situations, for which the relation between area and population is piecewise linear, are discussed in~\cite{marquis2025universal}.
 These results therefore support the interpretation that, to a good approximation, population growth and spatial expansion remain linearly coupled over time.

 Although in both datasets (1800--2000 and 1985--2015) the longitudinal behavior of individual cities is well described by a linear or piecewise linear relation, the transversal exponent obtained from cross-sectional fits is different from unity.
 This is expected from the general discussion, since the prefactor $a_i$ is not constant but varies across cities and in time.
 This example illustrates that nonlinear behavior observed at the transversal level does not necessarily reflect the underlying dynamics of individual cities.
 In particular, the transversal exponent mixes together the heterogeneous trajectories of all cities and is therefore sensitive to correlations between the prefactor $a_i$, the population $P_i$, and their temporal evolution.